BryceRussell/astro-minecraft-theme/src/pages/docs/index.md

 # Introduction

 Show off your server, document your projects, build with blocks, display items and paintings, create game like GUIs, and tons more!
-This is a Minecraft themed website theme/template built using Astro and Tailwindcss.
+This is a complete Minecraft theme with a documentation template built using Astro and Tailwindcss.
 This theme provides easy to use classes for styling and provides a few pages pages, two layouts, and two components as examples on how to use these classes.
 The purpose of this theme is to provide a quick and easy way for Minecraft developers and content creators to create documention and show off their creations

 ## **Features**